DanKamNdi/news-todayy-app/README.md

 5. Run the development server:
    `npm run dev`
 6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Authentication and Middleware
+User authentication is handled using Firebase Authentication.
+To protect certain routes and ensure only authenticated users can access them, middleware is used.

+## Protected Routes
+Protected routes are implemented to ensure that only authenticated users can access specific pages, such as the personalized news feed.
+If a user tries to access a protected route without being authenticated, they are redirected to the authentication page.

 ## Deployment